LonelyPrincess/reactnd-project-udacicards/README.md

 Once you've either scanned the QR code or entered the expo URL in the Expo app, you should be able to test the project in your device.
 If you happen to come across a network error during this process, **ensure your mobile device is connected to the same network as the computer** in which you run the `start` command.

+If you keep having network problems, maybe your firewall is blocking any connections to the ports where your app is deployed. **Incoming connections to ports 19000, 19001 and 19002 must be allowed** in order for your device to be able to connect to your application server.

 ## Project structure

 The project folder structure is as follows: